Traumatic Brain Injury (TBI)

 Educational Materials and Links

-- Michigan Resource Guide (MRG) and other resources are available to help persons with TBI find the services they need as well as helpful information for providers and families.
+- The Michigan Resource Guide for Persons with Traumatic Brain Injury and Their Families is a directory of resources to help persons with TBI find the services they need as well as helpful information for providers and families.

 This ten page booklet provides answers to questions commonly asked by patients and their family members following a mild traumatic brain injury - also known as a concussion.